 Extensive allowance for class-led questioning within the course delivery

-For some course locations a half day drilling rig visit will form part of the learning process.
+For in-house courses a half day drilling rig visit may form part of the learning process.

 By the end of the course you will feel confident in your understanding of: